singingwolfboy/flask-dance/docs/install.rst

     $ pip install Flask-Dance

-To also use the :ref:`SQLAlchemy backend <sqlalchemy-backend>`, specify the ``sqla`` extra, like this:
+To also use the :ref:`SQLAlchemy storage <sqlalchemy-storage>`, specify the ``sqla`` extra, like this:

 .. code-block:: bash